 “Kill, rape, control.”
 That's the motto for Mara Salvatrucha, or MS-13, a transnational criminal organization dubbed “the most dangerous gang in the world.”
-The gang was formed in the ‘80s and has its roots in the fertile gang soil of Los Angeles.
-MS-13 is predominantly made up of Salvadoran immigrants who sought refuge in the United States during their civil war, and is known for horrendous acts of violence throughout Central and North America.
+The gang formed in the ‘80s and has its roots in the fertile gang soil of Los Angeles.
+MS-13 is predominantly made up of Salvadoran immigrants who sought refuge in the United States during the Salvadoran Civil War, and is known for aggressive crimes throughout Central and North America.
 Members prefer machetes and knives to guns, as such weapons make a kill more personal and agonizing.
-Above all else, members of Mara Salvatrucha are best known for their tattooed faces, a sign of loyalty that scares the sh*t out of people.
+Members of Mara Salvatrucha are best known for their tattooed faces.

 From small-time origins, the MS-13 gang has grown into an international threat.
-The gang even has complete control of a prison in El Salvador, a place guards are too terrified to enter.
-These Mara Salvatrucha facts and horror stories may make you want to double check you locked the door before going to sleep tonight.
-Because they are in your back yard.
-Maybe not literally, but you get the point.
+The gang even has complete control of an El Savador prison, a place where guards are too terrified to enter.
+These Mara Salvatrucha facts and horror stories may surprise you.

-Refugees in Los Angeles Formed the Gang to Protect Themselves from Other LA Gangs
+Refugees In Los Angeles Formed MS-13 To Protect Themselves From Other LA Gangs

-The Gang Has 50,000 Members in Multiple Countries and 42 US States
+The Gang Has 50,000 Members In Many States And Multiple Countries